anu1301/the_english_wine_cellar/README.md

 The site has been tested on smaller devices (Iphone SE being the smallest) in devtools.

-- When products/experiences are added to the basket/booking, the product basket does not render properly on small devices, and will require refactoring.
-Also the product management form does not render properly.

 - The newsletter works and renders properly on all devices.

 - The search bar only searches for products, but does not find any wine tasting experiences.

-- Known bug in the booking sessions; when multiples of the same product with different dates is update or removed it removes the item by id regardless of the date.
+- Known bug in the booking sessions; when multiples of the same product with different dates is updated or removed it removes the item by id regardless of the date.

 ## Deployment